akinomyoga/ble.sh/README.md

 *Bash Line Editor* (`ble.sh`) is a command line editor written in pure Bash which replaces the default GNU Readline.

-Current devel version is 0.4.
+The current devel version is 0.4.
-This script supports Bash 3.0 or higher although we recommend to use `ble.sh` with release versions of **Bash 4.0 or higher**.
+This script supports Bash 3.0 or higher although we recommend using `ble.sh` with release versions of **Bash 4.0 or higher**.
 Currently, only `UTF-8` encoding is supported for non-ASCII characters.
 This script is provided under the [**BSD License**](LICENSE.md) (3-clause BSD license).

 Disclaimer: The core part of the line editor is written in **pure Bash**, but `ble.sh` relies on POSIX `stty` to set up TTY states before and after the execution of user commands.
-It also uses other POSIX utilities for acceleration in some part of initialization and cleanup code, processing of large data in completions, paste of large data, etc.
+It also uses other POSIX utilities for acceleration in some parts of initialization and cleanup code, processing of large data in completions, pasting large data, etc.

-Pronunciation: The easiest pronunciation of `ble.sh` that users use is /blɛʃ/, but you can actually pronounce it as you like.
+Pronunciation: The easiest pronunciation of `ble.sh` that users use is /blɛʃ/, but you can pronounce it as you like.
-I do not specify the canonical way of pronoucing `ble.sh`.
+I do not specify the canonical way of pronouncing `ble.sh`.
 In fact, I personally call it simply /biːɛliː/ or verbosely read it as /biːɛliː dɑt ɛseɪtʃ/ in my head.

 ## Quick instructions